Skip to main content

 Best practice

-If you are using OpenDocs with agents, keep the agent default at workspace unless you explicitly want an outward-facing URL.
+If you're using OpenDocs with agents, keep the agent default at workspace unless you explicitly want an outward-facing URL.